wokwi/wokwi-docs/docs/guides/libraries.md

 By default, Wokwi compiles your code with the standard built-in Arduino libraries, such as Wire.h and SPI.h.

+## Adding third party libraries

 To add third-party libraries to your project, go to the "Library Manager" tab in the code editor, and press the purple "+" button.
 Type some text in the search box to search for a library (e.g. "FastLED"), and then click on one of the library names in the list to add it.

 You can use this method to install any Arduino library from the Arduino Library Manager.

-If you need a library that is not available on the Arduino Library Manager, you can either copy the library source files to your project, or [submit it to the Arduino Library Manager](https://github.com/arduino/library-registry/blob/main/FAQ.md#submission).
+### Uploading custom libraries

+[Club members](https://wokwi.com/club) can upload any Arduino library by selecting a folder from their computer.
+To upload a custom library, click on the purple "+" button in the Arduino library manager and then click on "Upload a Library".

+The selected folder should contain the source code for the library (.h and .c/.cpp files).
+After selecting a folder, Wokwi will zip its contents and upload it to the Wokwi build server.
+You will be able to see the library in the Library Mananger as a .zip file.

+Anyone who opens the project will be able to download the library from the Library manager.
+Any user who creates a copy of the project will be able to use the library in the copied project.

 ## The libraries.txt file